-Explore the best trails near Joseph with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Joseph with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 We backpacked this trail during the first week of June 2016.
 The high lakes basin of the Eagle Cap Wilderness was still snowed in but this trail was open.
 The first couple of miles were brushy but then it opened out into rock fields, Old Growth forest and meadows.
 There was a forest fire in the first two miles which is partly why its brushy.
 We only saw two other parties, from a distance, for the three days we were there.
 A friendly doe followed us for a bit.
 The wildflowers were fantastic!

 This is a great hike with some amazing views.
 The trail has a few rocky areas and the switchbacks are moderate.
 Most of the trail you are next to rushing water or can hear it, after crossing the log bridge you start up the east side of the mountain and the views of water falls, wildflowers and overlooks are breathtaking.

 Me and my father did a hike on the Chief Joseph trail and we loved the heck out of it.
 It's dry, but is a strenuous and beautiful hike.
 You can see the lake from one viewpoint, and the end of the trail leads up to a waterfall.
 The trail on the other side is washed out so I would not cross over to it.
 The hike itself smells heavenly, like roses and mock orange.
 Simply lovely.